-Mutations in ASXL3 cause problems similar to Bohring-Opitz syndromeFebruary 4th, 2013 in Genetics /
+Mutations in ASXL3 cause problems similar to Bohring-Opitz syndromeFebruary 4, 2013 in Medicine & Health / Genetics

 Mutations which affect the gene ASXL3 cause a novel syndrome similar to Bohring-Opitz syndrome, finds a study published in BioMed Central's open access journal Genome Medicine.
 This molecular definition distinguishes these children from those with Bohring-Opitz, and other similar syndromes, and highlights a technique able to help define rare diseases.